teamak2020/QORTectorScripts/QortalVPSinstall.md

 6.)
 Rename motd license bs so it isn't called on login
 ```
   sudo mv /etc/motd /etc/motd_old
+- This line returned mv: cannot stat '/etc/motd': No such file or directory
 ```

 7.)
 Log out of new user and log back in with new user to see updated terminal output format